TikTok future in US still uncertain after Oracle deal - A look at trending alternative RedNote

 (That’s also been a significant trend on TikTok, where over $1 billion of monthly revenue could have been wiped out by a US ban.)

 Companies like L'Oréal have set up stores on RedNote, and over 170,000 brands have a presence of some sort on the platform.
-One estimate suggests global gross merchandise value on the social app will exceed $100 billion in 2025.
+One 2025 estimate suggested global gross merchandise value across the year would exceed $100 billion.

 Hangzhou Onechance Tech Corp, a Chinese e-commerce services provider, saw its stock soar amid the surge in popularity of RedNote in the US.